Ratio of Debt to Income

-Lenders use a ratio called "debt to income" to decide the most you can pay monthly after your other recurring debts are paid.
+Lenders use a ratio called "debt to income" to decide the most you can pay monthly after you've paid your other recurring debts.

-Typically, conventional mortgages require a qualifying ratio of 28/36.
+Typically, conventional loans require a qualifying ratio of 28/36.
 FHA loans are less strict, requiring a 29/41 ratio.

 Some example data: